-Civita, who was still grieving over Maria, was also five months pregnant with her sixth child, Alessandra.
-In the following weeks, grief and despair nearly destroyed her, which would have certainly destroyed the family.
-Fourteen-year-old Vinny saved them.
+Civita, who was still grieving over Maria and Tomaso, was five months pregnant with her sixth and last child, Alessandra.
+In the weeks that followed, the grief and despair nearly destroyed her, and that would have certainly destroyed the entire family.
+It was 14-year-old Vinny who saved them.

 The loss of the breadwinner was a tragedy for any family in 1923.
-For poor immigrants without a supporting family network, it was a catastrophe.
-There was no life insurance, no social security, no family shelters...
+For poor immigrants without any life insurance, a supportive family network, family shelters, or any plan-B, it was a catastrophe.
+There was no social security or social services.
 Welfare had not even been invented.

-The Church was the only "safety net" available to immigrants, but it was hard-pressed to offer basic schooling, hospital care, and orphanages.
-The help the destitute and headless DiSilva Family needed was far beyond their capability to deliver.
+The church was often the only "safety net" available to immigrants.
+But again, the huge numbers were overwhelming, and addressing even the most basic need for schooling, medical care, and family services like orphanages was problematic.
+The aid the destitute and now headless DiSilva Family needed was far beyond the capability and the capacity of any social service available at the time.
+They were on their own.

-Civita didn't know how to deal with such a calamity.
-Her husband and two of her children were dead, she had no money to return to Italy and to beg her extended family for help; Sandro's brother Salvatore had his own family and his own desperate problems; she spoke only a few words of English; she was a laborer, earning minimum wages, in a strange country with no savings, no skills, and no profession.
+Even worse, Civita was a basket-case.
+Even if she had known how to deal with such a calamity, her physical and mental health made it impossible for her to cope.
+Her husband and two of her children were dead, she had no money to return to Italy and to beg her family for help.
+Sandro's brother, Salvatore, had his own family and his own desperate problems.
+She still only spoke a few words of English.
+She was a laborer, earning minimum wages, in a strange country with no savings, no skills, and no profession.
 In desperation, she hid away in her inconsolable grief.
+Vinny watched all this for a few days then he stood up.

-"Lo lascerò la scuola, Ma, e mi metterò al lavoro (I will quit school, Ma, and get work)," Vinny told his weeping mother.
+"Lo lascerò la scuola, Ma, e mi metterò al Lavoro.
+(I will quit school, Ma, and get work.)"
+Vinny told his weeping and inconsolable mother.

 Civita looked up at the boy.
-His face was set in the same determined way as Sandro's had been.
-His determination made her even more miserable ... angrier.
+His face was set in the same determined way as Sandro's had been, but his determination made her even more miserable, angrier.
 He was old enough to understand the disaster that had befallen them; why wasn't he scared, and grieving like her?

 She screamed her response, "Vedi che sono incinta, Vicente!
 Vedi i tre bambini piccoli che devo curare.
-Capisci che non posso lavorare, che non abbiamo risparmi, che ...
+Capisci che non posso lavorare, che non abbiamo risparmi, che...
 (Do you see that I am pregnant, Vicente!
 Do you see the two small children I have to care for.
 Do you understand that I cannot work now, that we have no savings, that...)."

-Vincent stood his ground.
+Vinny stood his ground.
 He had always been determined, now he was like stone.

 "Va tutto bene, Ma.
 Andrà tutto bene.
 (It is okay, Ma.
-Everything is going to be okay).
+Everything is going to be okay)."

 Somehow, despite all the problems they faced, she believed him.
-She stared at Thomas and Joanne waiting in the back of the room, scared.
-They would try, she decided; they would put their fate in Vinny hands; what choice did they have?
+She stared at Thomas and Joanne huddled in the back of the room, scared.
+They would try, she decided; they would put their fate in Vinny hands.
+What choice did they have?
 They were Americans now and their destiny was here no matter how bleak the future looked.

-The next day, Vinny quit school and began to look for work in the nearby warehouses and truck yards.
-There was no time for depression or for extended mourning.
-Civita, inspired by him, pulled herself together as well and contributed for the sake of her family.
-Everyone contributed; their survival depended on it.
+The next day Vinny quit school and began to look for work in the nearby warehouses and truck yards.
+There was no time for depression or extended mourning.
+Civita, inspired by him, pulled herself together as well, fighting to free herself from her depression.
+Even the kids contributed.
+It was as if everyone understood, their survival hung in the balance.